 Steinbeck’s First Silver Screen Project

 John Steinbeck was a novelist who had a natural flair for stage and Broadway.
-The author noted that the reason he made ‘Of Mice and Men’ so picturesque and conversational was that he intended for the piece to not only serve as a book to be read but also a piece to be acted on stage.
+The author noted that the reason he made ‘Of Mice and Men’ so picturesque and conversational was that he intended for the piece to serve not only as a book to be read but also as a piece to be acted on stage.

-Steinbeck’s first-ever silver screen appearance came up in 1937, a few months after he published his short novella ‘Of Mice and Men’ and it was based on the same novella, directed by George Kaufman and with Steinbeck playing a major role in bringing his creation out on the big screen.
+Steinbeck’s first-ever silver screen appearance came up in 1937, a few months after he published his short novella ‘Of Mice and Men’ it was based on the same novella, directed by George Kaufman and with Steinbeck playing a major role in bringing his creation out on the big screen.

 Lewis Milestone’s ‘Of Mice and Men’

 Around 1939, two years after the date of its original publication, director Lewis Milestone spearheaded the first-ever official silver screening of John Steinbeck’s short novella ‘Of Mice and Men’.
-Milestone’s version featured notably popular actors including Burgess Meredith and Beth Field.
+Milestone’s version featured notably popular actors, including Burgess Meredith and Beth Field.

-This adaption came maybe too early when compared to the average time it usually took for screen-fit novels to be adapted into cinemas, but with the book already grown in unexpected popularity in its first few months, directors began vying for the right to render the book into a film.
+This adaption came maybe too early when compared to the average time it usually took for screen-fit novels to be adapted into cinemas, but with the book already growing in unexpected popularity in its first few months, directors began vying for the right to render the book into a film.

 Milestone’s version was considered fair enough by critics and audiences alike and especially praised for following in the light which Steinbeck intended.
-However, a notable backlash came from the fact that it added too many scenes of Curley’s wife much beyond the ones allowed by the book.
+However, a notable backlash came from the fact that it added too many scenes of Curley’s wife, much beyond the ones allowed by the book.

 Gary Sinise’s Version